Contact: Lonn Moe

 The Telecommunications/Internet Access Equity Aid program is intended to help schools pay the costs associated with Internet access and related connectivity needed to deliver instruction.
 It is not intended to support payment for regular telephone voice service.
 Therefore, each school district, charter school, and nonpublic school should report the following ACTUAL costs for the previous fiscal year AFTER subtracting any E-rate discounts received:

-Again, all costs are to be ACTUAL and reported AFTER -Rate discounts received have been subtracted.
+Again, all costs are to be ACTUAL and reported AFTER E-Rate discounts received have been subtracted.

 For any service that is in question, the Minnesota Department of Education will consult the current Universal Services Administrative Company (USAC) Eligible Services List for the E-Rate program for guidance on any extenuating situations.

 Nonpublic schools are eligible for E-Rates and are encouraged to apply for E-Rate to leverage state resources.
 Nonpublic schools, however, are not required by the Telecommunications/Internet Access Equity Aid statute to either apply for E-Rates or file a three-year technology plan with MDE.

 School districts are not required to report data for nonpublic schools within their boundaries.
 Nonpublic schools should report cost data directly to MDE.